 Let’s pray not.

 Today—September 11, 2018—is Patriot Day.
-In 2002, President George W. Bush signed the first presidential proclamation, in conformity with an act of Congress, designating this annual day of recognition.
+In 2002, President George W. Bush signed the first presidential proclamation, in conformity with congressional law, designating this annual day of recognition.
 It serves as a national day of remembrance for the nearly 3,000 innocent men and women who lost their lives on September 11, 2001.
 It is also a time to honor the first responders and military service members who courageously protected Americans then and who protect us still.

 Following the September 11 attacks, a huge outpouring of patriotic sentiment spread throughout the nation.
-Prayers were lifted, ceremonies were held, and flags were flown; Americans were linked arm in arm in support of their country.
-Members of both parties in Congress stood on the steps of the Capitol and sang “God Bless America,” providing a unifying moment amid great tragedy.
+Prayers were lifted, ceremonies were held, and flags were flown; Americans were linked arm-in-arm in support of their country.
+Members from both parties of Congress stood on the steps of the Capitol and sang “God Bless America,” providing a unifying moment amidst great tragedy.

 A Guide for Recovery

 In his 1985 State of the Union Address, Ronald Reagan explicitly stated a theme latent in his politics for at least two decades: his desire to ignite a second American Revolution.
 He said, “Let history say of us, these were the golden years—when the American Revolution was reborn, when freedom gained new life, when America reached for her best.”

 On its face, Reagan’s conservative call for a second American Revolution seems paradoxical.
 How can someone be revolutionary and also conservative?
 Yet Reagan’s call for revolution implied a re-birth in the self-evident truths of 1776, found in “Nature and Nature’s God,” as the Declaration says, and which guided the creation of the Constitution in 1787.